fullarray/VB/README.md

-This is a sample file in using git.
+This is my Git repository for projects based solely on Visual Basic (VB)